jillro/GuilroProtectionProxyBundle/README.md

 When called by the views, methods `getTitle()` and `setAuthor()` of `$comment` will only be really executed if `$this->get('security.context')->isGranted('attribute', $comment)` returns `true`.
 Otherwise nothing will happen and the methods return null.
+If the original method returns a protected object, it will return the object or its protection proxy depending on `return_proxy` setting.
+Default for this setting is `false`.

 You should probably implements your own [Voter](http://symfony.com/doc/current/cookbook/security/voters.html) in order to grant access or not to users.